twvd/snow/README.md

  * `/writedisk3 <filename>` - saves the currently or last inserted disk in the secondary internal drive (if available), including changes, as file.
  * `/b <address in hex>` - sets a breakpoint.
  * `/dasm <address in hex>` - shows a disassembly from the specified address in the debugger.
- * `/fps <number>` - sets the framerate limit, which adjusts the emulation speed.
-0 is disabled, 60 is the default.
  * `/loadbin <address in hex>` - loads the specified file (entirely) into the emulated memory starting from the specified address.

 ## Acknowledgements